 This is a great style to turn to when you are between washes as it embraces texture and gives off an effortless vibe.

-Super blunt micro-bangs are balanced out with a bit of length and perfect waves.
+Super blunt micro-bangs are balanced out with a bit of length and easy texture.

 - "Wavy mid-lengths can sometimes go too curly with a curling iron," says Joseph Maine, a celebrity hairstylist and cofounder of Trademark Beauty.